CongducPham/LowCostLoRaGw/README.md

 	drwxr-xr-x 2 pi pi  4096 Apr  1 15:38 gw_full_latest
 	drwxr-xr-x 2 pi pi  4096 Apr  1 15:38 tutorials

-Create a folder named "lora_gateway" (or if you already have one, then delete all its content) for instance then copy all the files of the LowCostLoRaGw/gw_full_latest folder in it.
+Create a folder named "lora_gateway" (or if you already have one, then delete all its content) then copy all the files of the LowCostLoRaGw/gw_full_latest folder in it.

     > mkdir lora_gateway
     > cd lora_gateway